-« We are very demanding on the bacteriological quality of our milk, explains Edouard Rémillet, one of the three partners of Gaec des Baraques in Genevrières (52).
+« We are very demanding about the bacteriological quality of our milk, explains Edouard Rémillet, one of the three partners of Gaec des Baraques in Genevrières (52).
 Of the 1.2 million liters produced by our cows, we transform 1 million into AOP Langres, a raw milk cheese. »

 « Our building is 10 years old.
 Over time, the acidity of the silage has eaten away at the concrete in the trough.
 Degraded, they have become impossible to clean properly », reports the farmer.